spacegray/spacegray/README.md

 <h1 align="center">Hello 👋 I'm Ayla</h1>
 <h3 align="center">A passionate software developer with the innovative and creative mindset of an entrepreneur.
-I have experience building dynamic web applications in JavaScript, React, Python, and HTML/CSS.
 Programming has been my outlet for problem-solving and creative expression.
 My background is in the music industry, fashion merchandising and digital marketing.
 I love combining my passions when I create applications</h3>

 - 🔭 I’m currently working on [HauteFinder](https://haute-finder.herokuapp.com/)